10 Commandments For a Successful Protestant Travel Ministry

 Destinations including the Holy Land, Christian cruises, or following the Footsteps of the Apostle Paul, and humanitarian trips have long been the mainstay of a nonsecular tour.
 Now, with the fee of the pound sterling at a twenty-five-year low and the ever gracious and warm welcome travelers get hold of in Great Britain, the time is right to go to the roots of the Presbyterian, Methodist, Anglican and Episcopalian, and Baptist denominations.

 Getting a Christian Travel Ministry started with a 10-factor plan:

 2. Take Inventory of the club and their needs.
 A journey ministry can appeal to every demographic in the church, from couples to singles, teens to seniors, families to multi-generational tourists.
-This ministry is an opportunity to make a shared past and subculture come alive regardless of the level of lifestyle.
-A well-paced itinerary with many classical Anglican websites focusing on London, Canterbury, and Cambridge could have a huge-ranging attraction for an Episcopalian Heritage Tour.
+This ministry is an opportunity to make a shared past, and subculture come alive regardless of the level of lifestyle.
+A well-paced itinerary with many classical Anglican websites focusing on London, Canterbury, and Cambridge could be a huge-ranging attraction for an Episcopalian Heritage Tour.